jschell12/k8s-demo-app/README.md

   - Targets the `default` namespace in the Kubernetes `dev` environment.
 - **Versioned and Latest Docker Images**:
   - Builds and tags Docker images with both the specified version and `latest`.
+- **Auditing Changes**:

+  The **"Create a Git Tag"** and **"Create a GitHub Release"** steps help maintain an audit log by:
+  - Git Tag: Snapshots the repository at a specific version.
+It also Tracks the exact commit deployed and allows comparisons between versions.
+  - GitHub Release: Adds context to the tag with release notes, changes, and metadata and provides a clear timeline of deployments with documented changes.

+  Together, they ensure traceability, accountability, and compliance, creating an immutable history of deployments.

 #### **Use Cases**
 1. **Main Branch Deployment**: